Our investment strategies are guided by the footprints left by people running after ideas. That is, the prices they set in the market.

 History doesn't repeat itself, but it does rhyme.

 The objective of our investment strategies is to deliver attractive risk-adjusted returns uncorrelated to the major asset classes, while investing in a responsible manner, contributing to the stability of the markets we participate in.

 Our strategies are active, absolute return strategies.
 They do not use benchmarks.
-Our strategies are designed to be able to do well in times of market stress, especially those accompanied with declining stock markets.
+Our strategies are designed to be able to do well in times of crisis, especially those accompanied with extended stock market declines.
 They have demonstrated this ability to generate 'crisis alpha' multiple times in the past, offering a source of diversification to many institutional and private investment portfolios.

 We invest in a responsible manner.
 At Transtrend, this means being an active investor, conscious of the role we have in the marketplace, aware of the impact we can have on markets, and aware of the fundamental role that markets have in our society.